Stephen Flemmi: Married life

-In the 1950s, Flemmi was married to an Irish-American woman named Jeanette, from whom he later became estranged.
-By 1980, he planned to divorce Jeanette to marry his longtime mistress, Marilyn DeSilva, but it is unknown whether he ever followed through with the legal actions.
-Throughout his life, Flemmi was engaged in clandestine affairs with several other women, including sisters Debra and Michelle Davis, and Deborah Hussey.
-According to Salemme: "There's two things with Flemmi paramount to everything – his money and his women, not necessarily in that order".
+In the 1950s, Flemmi was married to Jeanette McLaughlin, an Irish-American woman with whom he had two daughters.
+Although Flemmi left McLaughlin, they remained married until their divorce in 1980.
+After becoming estranged from his wife, Flemmi was involved in a decades-long relationship with Marion Hussey.
+Flemmi and Hussey lived together in Dorchester and Milton, and had three children, two sons and a daughter.
+Flemmi was also the stepfather of Deborah Hussey, Marion Hussey's daughter from a previous relationship.
+Throughout his life, Flemmi was engaged in clandestine affairs with several other women, including Shirley Rogers, Marilyn DiSilva, sisters Debra and Michelle Davis, and his stepdaughter Deborah Hussey.
+According to Salemme: "There's two things with Flemmi paramount to everything—his money and his women, not necessarily in that order".